chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 Notification interrupts are used to alert the processor of normal operation activity, such as completion of requested operations or arrival of SoC requests through the shared interface.

 Vector 0 is reserved by the RISC-V processor and may not be used, so vector assignment begins with Vector 1.
 Bit 0 of the interrupt port to the processor corresponds with Vector 1.
+The following table shows assignment of interrupt vectors to the corresponding IP block.
+The illustrated interrupt priority assignment is only an example, and does not correspond with actual priorities assigned in the final Caliptra firmware.
+These interrupt priorities are used in the validation firmware that tests the RTL, and are defined in [caliptra_defines.h](https://github.com/chipsalliance/caliptra-rtl/blob/main/src/integration/test_suites/includes/caliptra_defines.h).

 | IP/Peripheral                                       | Interrupt vector | Interrupt priority example<br> (Increasing, Max 15) |
 | :-------------------------------------------------- | :--------------- | :---------------------------------------------- |